New quake brings fresh losses to residents of Turkey, Syria

 “There is nearly nothing to create social well-being,” he said.

-Umit Ozalp, who has lived in the city of Antakya for 40 years, was preparing to leave, joining others carrying just a few small bags at a bus station.
+Umit Ozalp, who has lived for 40 years in Antakya, a historic city that’s now devastated, was preparing to leave, joining others carrying just a few small bags at a bus station.

 “We have nothing left.
 Our home, our homeland, our children.
 We lost our work.
-Our situation is painful,” Ozalp said.
+Our situation is painful,” Ozalp told the IHA news agency.

 Kenan Caglar, a bus company employee, said the company was transporting at least 2,000 passengers a day, most bound for Istanbul or the Mediterranean cities of Antalya and Mersin.